 After Page's death, Northington continued to live alone in the room he and Page shared.
 He was not assigned a new roommate because there were no other African American football players registered with UK at the time.

-In a letter from Northington's mother, Mrs. Northington explained how the trauma of Page's tragic death combined with an overwhelming sense of loneliness as Northington continued to live alone, forced him to withdraw from UK and the football team the following season in 1967.
+In a letter to President Oswald, Northington's mother explained how the trauma of Page's tragic death combined with an overwhelming sense of loneliness as Northington continued to live alone, forced him to withdraw from UK and the football team the following season in 1967.

 In an interview given to the "Lexington Herald-Leader" in 2013, Northington explained:

 "'All of a sudden, to be by yourself, alone, isolated.
 That's what it seemed like, isolation,'" Northington said.
 'I was going to practices, practicing, going through the motions, then going back to the room.
 I guess I didn't go to a lot of the classes during that time.'"
 The article continues: "On a UK campus where almost no one looked like him, without the roommate he had come to rely on, Northington felt lost.
 After the accident, Northington went back every night to the dorm room he and Page had shared.
 All of Greg's stuff was still in the room."

-Although efforts were made to help desegregate the university by the insitution itself, much of the protest, awareness, and activism came from the African American student body of the university.
-For example, in 1967 a group of African Americans protested outside Memorial Coliseum - then the home of the Kentucky Wildcats Men's Basketball team, in order to protest segregation in basketball recruiting.
-Several of the protesters held signs aloft asking, "Dear Mr. Rupp please give us something to cheer for!"
+Although efforts were made by the institution itself to desegregate the University, much of the protest, awareness, and activism came from the African American student body of the university.
+For example, in 1967 a group of African Americans protested discrimination in basketball recruiting outside Memorial Coliseum - then the home of the Kentucky Wildcats Men's Basketball team.
+Several of the protesters held signs aloft asking, "Dear Mr. Rupp, please give us something to cheer for!"